manny-uncharted/quorum/README.md

 ### Live web desk (SSE)

-`bun run serve` → `http://localhost:8787`.
-Press “Run desk” and the analyst signals, debate, proposal, sized plan, risk verdict, and execution stream in live over Server-Sent Events — the same typed events the CLI emits — with a portfolio/P&L panel.
+`bun run serve` serves the desk at `http://localhost:8787`.
+Press "Run desk" and the analyst signals, debate, proposal, sized plan, risk verdict, and execution stream in live over Server-Sent Events (the same typed events the CLI emits), with a portfolio/P&L panel.
 It's a window into the real pipeline, not a mock.

-### Day-2 status: engine verified end-to-end ✅
+### Verified end-to-end

-`bun run desk` runs the whole pipeline against a **live** testnet market with no funds, keys, or LLM: reads the SVI surface, computes the risk-neutral baseline, pulls the market-implied probability from a real quote, runs stubbed subjective views through the quant decision + sizing, and books paper fills.
-Risk-neutral P(up) lands at ~50% and market-implied ~51% (the ~1% gap is the spread). `bun test` covers the quant core (surface math, digital pricing, Kelly, edge/abstain logic) — 8/8 green.
+`bun run desk` runs the whole pipeline against a **live** testnet market with no funds, keys, or LLM: it reads the SVI surface, computes the risk-neutral baseline, pulls the market-implied probability from a real quote, runs subjective views through the quant decision and sizing, and books paper fills.
+Risk-neutral P(up) lands at ~50% and market-implied ~51% (the ~1% gap is the spread). `bun test` covers the quant core (surface math, digital pricing, Kelly, edge/abstain logic), 8/8 green.

-Layout (new in Day 2):
+### Project layout

 ```
 src/desk/